MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/intercompany-how-work-documents-journals.md

 The same is true for intercompany general journal lines.
 You don't need to specify accounts, you just choose the the partner company.
 Corresponding intercompany general journal lines are then created in the partner company.

-## Fill in and send an intercompany sales order
+## <a name="fill-in-and-send-an-intercompany-sales-order" />Fill in and send an intercompany sales order

 You can send sales and purchase orders and return orders before posting.
 Invoices and credit memos can't be sent until they're posted.